 - 8 Interactions with Aesthetics

 - 10 Safety and Toxicology

-Pantothenic acid (also known as pantothenate) is the Essential Vitamin or Mineral known as Vitamin B5.
+Pantothenic acid (also known as pantothenate) is the essential vitamin known as Vitamin B5.
 The origin of the name is derived from the Greek word "pantos" (meaning "everywhere") as it is not only present in the majority of food products but also a required cofactor in numerous enzymes; the molecule it produces, a coenzyme known as Coenzyme A (CoA) is ubiquitous in the human body.

 Generally speaking, pantothenic acid is found in most food groups with chicken, beef, egg yolk, and organs being high sources for animal products while root vegetables (potatoes), whole grains, tomatoes, and broccoli also have a large level of pantothenic acid.

 Pantothenic acid can also be found in human breast milk mostly in free form (85-90%) and some in a conjugated form (10-15%) and appears to correlate with the amount of pantothenic acid circulating in the mother at the time of providing milk.

 Pantothenic acid appears to be somewhat susceptible to losses during preservation (freezing and canning) of meats and vegetables.

 Co-enzyme A (CoA) is required in approximately 4% of all known enzymes as a cofactor, mostly known for being involved in energy production.
 Dietary pantothenic acid, whether in the form of CoA itself (broken down into pantothenic acid before absorption) or as supplemental pantothenic acid, is initially converted via pantothenate kinases (PanKs) into 4'-phosphopantothenate; this step is the rate-limiting step of CoA synthesis and consumes ATP in the process.